Environmental Management and Hazardous Waste Disposal

-The University of Texas Health Science Center at Houston (“university”) strives to minimize any environmental impacts from our daily operations through the implementation of an environmental management system.
-All regulated waste must be disposed of in accordance with the policies and procedures detailed in the appropriate safety manual including the Chemical Hygiene Plan, the Biological Safety Manual, and the Radiation Safety Manual.
+The University of Texas Health Science Center at Houston (“university”) strives to minimize environmental impacts from our daily operations through the implementation of an environmental management system.
+As part of this system, all regulated waste must be disposed of in accordance with the policies and procedures detailed in the appropriate safety manual or plan including the Chemical Hygiene Plan, the Biological Safety Manual, and the Radiation Safety Manual.

-Each employee, student, resident and trainee is responsible for knowing and complying with all applicable safety guidelines, regulations and procedures required for assigned tasks.
-Other laboratory worker responsibilities and those of the principal investigator can be found in the appropriate safety manual.
+Each employee, student, resident, postdoctoral research fellow, trainee and visitor is responsible for knowing and complying with all applicable safety guidelines, regulations and procedures required for assigned tasks.
+Additional employee, student, resident, postdoctoral research fellow, trainee and visitor responsibilities can be found in the appropriate safety manual or plan.

-The types of regulated waste covered by this policy are defined as follows:
+The types of regulated waste covered by this policy include:

 Hazardous chemical waste.
-Hazardous chemical waste is waste having toxicity, corrosivity, ignitability or reactive characteristics, making it potentially harmful to humans or the environment when not handled properly.
+Waste listed by the U.S Environmental Protection Agency as hazardous waste or any waste having toxicity, corrosivity, ignitability, or reactive characteristics making it potentially harmful to humans or the environment when not managed properly.
 Hazardous chemical waste is regulated by the Texas Commission on Environmental Quality.
 For information on the disposal of hazardous chemical waste, refer to the Chemical Hygiene Plan.

-Infectious waste.
-Infectious waste is waste from laboratories, research facilities, and health and veterinary facilities that is potentially infectious to humans.
-Infectious waste includes but is not limited to animal waste, bulk human blood and blood products, microbiological waste and sharps.
-For information on the disposal of infectious waste, refer to the Biological Safety manual.
+Medical waste.
+Waste from laboratories, clinics, animal care or other facilities that is potentially infectious to humans.
+Potentially infectious waste includes, but is not limited to, animal waste, bulk human blood and blood products, microbiological waste and sharps.
+For information on the disposal of medical waste, refer to the Biological Safety Manual.

 Radioactive waste.
-Radioactive waste is waste materials containing a radioactive constituent in excess of quantities subject to regulation by the Texas Department of State Health Services.
+Waste materials containing a radioactive constituent subject to regulation by the Texas Department of State Health Services / Nuclear Regulatory Commission.
 For information on the disposal of radioactive waste, refer to the Radiation Safety Manual.

 Mixed waste.
 Mixed waste is waste material possessing any two (or more) of the types of regulated waste listed previously.
-Mixed waste requires special consideration prior to processing and disposal, and the Office of Environmental Health & Safety ("EH&S") should be contacted for specific guidance.
+Mixed waste requires special consideration prior to collection, processing and disposal.
+The Office of Environmental Health & Safety (EHS) should be contacted for specific guidance.

-EH&S serves as the responsible party in all matters related to the disposal of hazardous chemical, infectious and radioactive waste and the university's environmental management system.
+EHS serves as the responsible party in all matters related to the disposal of hazardous chemical, medical, radioactive, universal hazardous, and mixed waste and for the university's environmental management system.

-Prior to the start of any activity involving a biological agent, chemical, or radioactive material, plans must be made for the handling and ultimate disposal of waste generated and surplus amounts of the hazardous material.
-EH&S must be contacted for guidance in determining the best methods available for avoiding the creation of waste materials, reducing toxicity or disposal.
+Prior to the start of any activity involving a biological agent, chemical, or radioactive material, plans must be made for the handling and ultimate disposal of waste generated and of surplus amounts of the hazardous material.
+EHS may be contacted for guidance in determining methods available for minimizing hazardous waste materials, reducing toxicity and disposing of waste appropriately.

-Each laboratory worker who handles or comes in contact with hazardous materials must attend the laboratory safety training course (See HOOP Policy 95 Research Training).
-EH&S will also provide training seminars on disposal of regulated waste upon request.
+Employees, students, residents, postdoctoral research fellows, trainees, and visitors who handle or come in contact with hazardous materials must complete the laboratory safety training course and annual refresher lab safety training.
+(See HOOP Policy 95 Research Training).
+EHS will also provide training seminars on disposal of regulated waste upon request.